-This page seeks to demystify the process of buying property in Italy.
-We aim to help you to gain confidence in your ability to buy a home in such a colourful and wonderful country.
+This page seeks to de-mystify the process of buying property in Italy.
+We aim to help you gain confidence in your ability to buy a home in such a colourful and wonderful country.

 If you would like more advice please do not hesitate to contact the Italian Property Gallery directly.

-Excuse us if we ask a lot of questions when you contact us, but this is an important process in your life and we need to glean as much information from you to be able to help you most efficiently.
+Excuse us if we ask a lot of questions when you contact us.
+This is an important process in your life and we need to glean as much information from you as possible to be able to help you most effectively.
 Use our property search facility to find the properties that fit your criteria most closely.
 Sometimes it takes a few visits to view the properties to really know what is right for you.

 We can be there as much or as little as you want.
 We can advise on accommodation and hire cars and we can even suggest the best flights.
-If you want to experience first hand the pleasure of owning a home in our area of Italy, come and stay on our campus.
+If you want to experience first hand the pleasure of owning a home in our area of Italy, come and stay in the local area.

-During your trip we can discuss your needs further and view the properties you have found most fit what you are looking for.
-I often recommend each least two visits to likeable properties at different times of the day.
+During your trip we can further discuss your needs and view the properties you have found that most fit what you are looking for.
+I recommend at least two visits to a property that you like, and at different times of the day.

 As with all real estate, the market here is very buoyant and so we will often be able to show you new properties that have just come onto our books.
 We have sales contracts with all our sellers to safeguard our buyers.

-We will ask for photo ID at this point to accompany the letter of intent to buy the property.
+We will ask for photo ID at this point to accompany the proposal to buy.